pgaston99/MIAP-ZIM-Project/README.md

 ## Why Zim?

-The preservation of information resources, like a Github repository, for offline access may prove to be an important skill for digital archivists.
-The format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
-Additionally, `zim` enables fulltext search; any personal library of `zim` resources in Kiwix (or other offline reader) can function like a offline search engine.
-Together, the [Kiwix](https://github.com/kiwix) and [openZim](https://github.com/openzim) projects have made utilized the format to make resources like Wikipedia, Project Gutenberg, Ask Ubuntu,
+The preservation of web resources, like a Github repository, for offline access may prove to be an important skill for digital archivists.
+The `zim` format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
+Additionally, `zim` enables fulltext search; thus, any personal library can function like an offline search engine.

+Together, the [Kiwix](https://github.com/kiwix) and [OpenZim](https://github.com/openzim) projects have utilized the format to make resources like Wikipedia, Project Gutenberg, Stack Exchange and Ask Ubuntu, accesible and searchable.

 By compiling a URL source into an online-accessible format, `zim` may be particularly useful for archivists and librarians encountering: